 To install Router Apps from the public server, it is imperative to first ensure that the router is correctly configured and connected as outlined in Chapter 4.2.
 By default, routers are set to automatically connect to the public Advantech server.
 To proceed with the installation, click on the Load Available Apps button, which initiates the loading of a comprehensive list of RA that are available on the server for installation.

 Keep these notes in mind:

-- The online RA installation functionality starts with firmware version 6.4.0 and is not available for the v2 production platform. - Note that an Internet connection is required to access the public server.
-Without it, you will encounter an error: "Cannot get auth header: Couldn't resolve host name".
+• The online RA installation functionality starts with firmware version 6.4.0 and is not available for the v2 production platform.

 4. Customization 4.1 Router Apps